cdapio/cdap/cdap-docs/developers-manual/source/advanced/custom-app-template.rst

 Overview
 ========
 This section is intended for developers writing custom Application Templates, Plugins and Adapters.
-Users of these should refer to the :ref:`Users’ Manual
+Users of these should refer to the :ref:`Application Templates
-<users-intro-application-templates>`.
+<apptemplates-index>`.

 Creating Custom ETL Plugins